-- Research without Borders In Nanoscience and Medicine October 19, 2018
+- Yonsei Pursues Research without Borders In Nanoscience and Medicine October 19, 2018

-New Institute for Basic Science (IBS) Building to provide state-of-the-art infrastructure for convergence research
+New Y-IBS (Institute for Basic Science) Hall to provide state-of-the-art infrastructure for convergence research

-The Institute for Basic Science (IBS) Building officially opened at Yonsei University’s main campus in Seoul, Korea in May, 2018 to provide state-of-the-art infrastructure for innovative convergence research and interdisciplinary education.
-Designed specifically to house the IBS Center for NanoMedicine, the building structure implements the “Center without Barriers” concept by removing all dividing walls within the building and featuring an embedded staircase to create an open environment for researchers to generate convergence research through collaboration without boundaries.
+The Y-IBS (Institute for Basic Science) Hall officially opened at Yonsei University’s main campus in Seoul, Korea in May, 2018 to provide state-of-the-art infrastructure for innovative convergence research and interdisciplinary education.
+Designed specifically to house the Y-IBS Center for NanoMedicine, the building structure implements the “Center without Barriers” concept by removing all dividing walls within the building and featuring an embedded staircase to create an open environment for researchers to generate convergence research through collaboration without boundaries.

 Accordingly, the IBS Center for NanoMedicine was launched at Yonsei University in 2015 with the aim to deliver innovative research in the fields of nanoscience and medicine by building a foundation for future-oriented convergence science and creating new breakthroughs at the nexus of nanomaterials and biological systems.
 Its goal is to (a) develop breakthroughs in nanomedicine to gain a better understanding of the relationship between molecules, materials, and biological systems; (b) create new interdisciplinary science to develop nanomaterials and nanotools that can overcome current limitations in biology and medicine; (c) generate world-class creative research output for nanomedicine; and (d) become a premier global hub where interdisciplinary frontier sciences actively communicate.